Connect to an Oracle database from Power Apps

 Create an app from a table in an Oracle database

-In the list of connections, click or tap Oracle Database.
+In the list of connections, select Oracle Database.

 Specify the name of an Oracle server, a username, and a password.